-All subjects performed the basic skill tasks, “Rope Race” and “Peg Picker”, in the simulator (Figure 3).
-They started with a warmup performance of one Rope Race during which the test subject threads a thin rope through eight loops.
-They then performed five consecutive Rope Race tasks and then followed by three Peg Picker tasks.
-In the Peg Picker experiment, the test person picks up small pegs with an alternative right or left instrument, transfers the peg to the other instrument, and then places the peg on a small spike.
+All subjects performed the basic skills tasks, “Rope Race” and “Peg Picker”, in the simulator (Figure 3).
+They started with a warmup performance of one Rope Race during which the test subject threads a thin rope through eight loops placed in a circle.
+The placement of the loops requires the subject to grasp the rope with their surgical instruments at different angles in order to pass the rope successfully through each loop.
+If they grasp the end of the rope at the wrong angle, it is usually not possible to successfully insert the rope correctly through the loop.
+After the initial warmup they performed five consecutive Rope Race tasks followed by three Peg Picker tasks.
+In the Peg Picker experiment, the test subject picks up small pegs with an alternative right or left instrument, transfers the peg to the other instrument, and then places the peg on a small spike.
 A total of 12 pegs should be put down correctly to complete the experiment (Figure 3).
+The Peg Picker task is difficult, but the way in which you grasp the Peg is somewhat more forgiving compared to the exact precision of the grasping of the rope end required in the Rope Race task.
 After completion of the tasks, all subjects answered a follow-up questionnaire regarding their experience with the simulation training.

-The Simball Box is a computer-based laparoscopic simulator [38], without any virtual reality software and that has previously been used and described by our research group [39].
-All performance results are saved in the computer hard drive of the simulator, and the three last consecutive tasks are also displayed to the trainee on the Simball Box display.
+The Simball Box is a computer-based laparoscopic simulator [38], without any virtual reality software and has previously been used and described by our research group [39].
+The advantage of this relatively low-cost simulator is that the clinic´s surgical instruments can be used with the simulator.
+All performance results of both TM and CG were saved on the computer hard drive of the Simball Box simulator, and the three last consecutive tasks were also displayed to the trainee as feedback on the Simball Box display.
+Video-screen recordings of both the TM and CG groups could not be recorded by the simulator but were saved and stored on the remote site for later analysis.

 Evaluation of data

-The raw data regarding the objective simulator parameters were extracted from the simulator and analysed with the statistical software JMP Pro 16.0.0 (SAS Institute Inc, Cary, NC, USA).
+The raw data regarding the objective simulator parameters were extracted from the simulator after the experiments and analysed with the statistical software JMP Pro 16.0.0 (SAS Institute Inc, Cary, NC, USA).
 The collected data regarding perceived emotions before and after the experiments were obtained from the questionnaires for which the students used a visual analogue scale (VAS) to express their emotions that they had before and after completing the experiments.
 The unidentified data were stored on a LaCie (Seagate Technology Holdings, Fremont, California, USA) 2Big Dock Thunderbolt 3 with RAID configuration in a locked room.
 The questionnaires and signed informed consents were archived at Sunderby Hospital in a folder and kept in a locked room.

 Statistical analysis

-For the Simball Box data, the matched pairs test was used.
-For intergroup comparisons between two groups, the Wilcoxon test was used.
+Statistical comparisons to identify differences between the nominal variables given in Table 1 between the two independent groups Tele-mentoring and Controls were done using the Pearson Chi-square test.
+For numeric data in Table 1, the Wilcoxon/Kruskal-Wallis tests were used.
+Intragroup comparisons between pre- and post-experiment values within each respective group given in Table 2 were statistically analysed using Matched Pairs analysis.
+In Table 3 the Matched Pairs analysis was used comparing the intragroup outcome of Rope Race 1 vs. Rope Race 5 and Peg Picker 1 vs. Peg Picker 3, respectively.
 A p-value < 0.05 was considered statistically significant.
-Statistical analysis was carried out using JMP® Pro version 16.0.0 (SAS Institute Inc., USA).
+Statistical analysis was carried out using JMP® Pro version 16.0.0 (SAS Institute Inc., Cary, NC, USA).

 Results